vistuleB/svgpathsio/README.rst

 This fork adds support for subpaths, stroke, offsets, addresses, path cropping, as well as path union and intersections.
-A number of bugs have been removed, and the API has been streamlined.
+A number of bugs have been removed, and some legacy junk removed from the API.

 The SaxDocument class included in this fork also has the following additional features: